My Quiet Kitchen

 Date Caramel Sauce

-• close up showing color and texture of roasted pumpkin seeds in a jar
+• close up showing color and texture of roasted pepitas in a jar.

 I hope you enjoy these glazed walnuts.
 If you try the recipe be sure to comment below and let us know how you like to serve them!